 Dampness, rot and infestation

 Repair category 1

 Notes There is no evidence indicating any significant dampness, rot or infestation within the limitations and scope of the inspection and report.

 Chimney stacks

 Repair category 1

-Notes The chimney is affected by normal weathering.
+Notes The masonry of all the chimneys has been affected by general weathering.